chenyuanwu/t2vec/README.md

 #### Vector representation

 In our experiment we train a three-layers model and the last layer outputs are used as the trajectory representations, see the code in `experiment/experiment.jl`.
-To get our results in Table2, run `julia experiment.jl`.
+To get our results in Table 2, run `julia experiment.jl`.

 ## Trajectory dimension reduction